Kagamma/evil-script/docs/syntax.md

 a buffer is just a pointer and you can perform pointer arimethic on it.

 ### Scopes
-Evil script supports lexical scoping, meaning that a variable's scope is determined by its position in the source code.

 Variables are block-scoped.
 They are accessible only within the scope in which they are declared and any nested scopes.

 Variables declared in a function are local to that function by default.
 If a global variable has the same name, the `local` prefix is needed.
 Such variables are stored on the stack.

 Evil script does not support closures.
-Try to access local variables from a nested function may cause unexpected behaviors.
+Try to access parent function's local variables from a nested function may cause unexpected behaviors.

 ### Memory management
 Strings, Maps, Buffers and managed PasObject are subject to automatic memory management.
 You do not have to worry about allocation and deallocation of these data types.